sdat2/seager19/docs/index.rst

   :align: center

-  Replacing the climatological wind (W) and relative humidity (RH) with CMIP5 mean explains the bias in CMIP5 nino3.4 trend.
+  Replacing the climatological wind (W) and relative humidity (RH) with CMIP5 multimodel mean explains the bias in CMIP5 nino3.4 trend.
-  The error is the range from the possible parameter settings from either the paper or the original version of uncoupled code.
+  The error envelope plotted is the range calculated from the possible parameter settings from either the paper, the figure data, or the original version of uncoupled code.
+  The raw data is provided in this `spread sheet`_.

 See :download:`the final report <Report_without_documentation.pdf>`
 for more details and tests.